bc-109/check_syno_backup/Nagios_configuration.md

     define host{
       use        linux-server
       host_name  MY_SYNOLOGY_NAS
-      alias      This is the name of my Sonology NAS
+      alias      This is the name of my Synology NAS
       address    192.168.1.2
       notes_url  http://$HOSTADDRESS
       }